shawnkchan/RRT_planner/README.md

 Make sure your `map.yaml` file and corresponding image (JPG/PGM/PNG) are correctly placed under `cfg/`.
 The launch file will load it automatically.

+### 4. Restart the planner

+To run the planner again, kill the ROS Node and repeat steps 1 - 3

 ---

 ## Providing Start & Goal